 Measurement Solutions was tasked to provide the Breitling Race Team with a full and accurate 3D scan of the complete aerodynamic shape of the aircraft, such that the shape of the aircraft could be truly represented in flow analysis testing.
-The data required needed to be of sub-millimetre accuracy, yet it had to be acquired with minimal interference in the run up to the season start.
+The data required needed to be of sub-millimeter accuracy, yet it had to be acquired with minimal interference in the run-up to the season start.

 Because accuracy over a large volume was the most critical aspect to consider, both traditional scanning systems, such as portable arms and laser tracking, were quickly discarded as unviable options.
 They could not provide highly accurate or reliable data in a quick and easy manner.

 Creaform’s handheld laser scanner MetraSCAN 3D™ was used to scan the entire aircraft, providing an easy and fast means to acquire highly accurate measurements over large areas.
 With Creaform’s patented TRUaccuracy™ technology built into the system, accuracy is ensured in all measurement conditions, unlike conventional measuring equipment that requires stable environments and experienced users.
 This proved invaluable while scanning the aircraft in a cold hangar late into the evening!